Nullreff/redpile-old/docs/index.md

 Redpile
 =======

+Redpile is a high performance implementation of redstone for Minecraft.
+It can be run from the command line or as a sub-process of a larger program.
+When started, it creates a simulation of a Minecraft world focused solely on redstone.
+Commands are sent on the standard input and block updates are received on the standard output.
+It's intended to be very simple: You can set blocks, get blocks and run redstone ticks.

+Installation
+------------

 *Note: Redpile is currently only suppored on [Debian](https://www.debian.org/) as that's what my development machine runs.
 Official support for other operating systems will come once it hits 1.0.0*

-Installation
-------------

 ~~~bash
 sudo apt-get install git gcc build-essential cmake bison flex